NeoSpark314/godot_oculus_quest_toolkit/README.md

 ## Features (so far... early alpha)
 - Touch controller button handling and controller models
+- VR Simulator and VR Recorder (for easier testing on desktop)
-- Joystick locomotion and rotation
+- Joystick locomotion and rotation (smooth and step)
+- Walk in Place detection
 - 2D UI canvas with controller interaction
-- Simple climbing
+- Falling and Climbing logic
 - Rigid body grab
-- VR Simulator and VR Recorder (for easier testing on desktop)
+- Several utilities to accelerate prototyping and debugging (Log, Labels, ...)

 [![Feature Images](doc/images/feature_overview.jpg?raw=true)](https://youtu.be/-jzkHOum1kU)

-A video of some of the alpha features can be seen [on youtube here](https://youtu.be/-jzkHOum1kU).
+A video of some of the early alpha features can be seen [on youtube here](https://youtu.be/-jzkHOum1kU).

 # Documentation
 The documentation is in the [project wiki](https://github.com/NeoSpark314/godot_oculus_quest_toolkit/wiki).
 It includes